B.C.C Beauty Lightmatic SP [1963]

 Postscript

-When the Lightomatic III was launched in 1961, it was pretty much in step with current trends and technology, but the 1960s were a time of rapid change.
+When the Lightomatic III was launched in 1961, it was pretty much in step with current trends, but the 1960s were a time of rapid change.
 1961 heralded the introduction of exposure automation in 35mm rangefinder cameras; first seen in models such as the Canon Canonet and the Fujica 35 Auto M. In 1962, the step forward was the switch to better performing Cadmium Sulphide (CdS) light sensing systems, first seen in the Taron Marquis.
 In 1963 the Minolta Hi-Matic 7 combined exposure automation with CdS metering.

 Figure 1: front, back, top and bottom views of a Lightmatic SP.